 In this research, we analyze the politics of toponymy, identity and landscape in two multilingual areas – the Těšín area in Czechia and southern Carinthia in Austria.
 Both areas share several characteristics, and thus a close cooperation between Czech and Austrian researchers seemed to be highly advantageous.
 The Carinthian minority situation resembles the situation in the Těšín area in having later been overlayed by national identities, in suffering from not too distant historical burdens, by the fact that place names in actual use frequently deviate from standardized names or names in the two standard languages and as regards political conflict on place names in recent times.

 Principal research questions have been:

 - What do place names mean for the identity of human communities in general and more specifically for linguistic minorities?
 What is the relationship between language, place and identity and how do we make ourselves at home through place names?

 - What toponymic strategies have been employed by different actors in establishing, maintaining, and subverting ethnic/national boundaries and what are the principal social forces structuring the contemporary toponymic landscape and everyday toponymic practice?

-- How are the multilingual/multiethnic city-text and linguistic landscapes produced, performed, interpreted, and contested?
+- How is the multilingual linguistic landscape produced, performed, interpreted, and contested?

-A combination of research methods are employed, including an analysis of place name usage in both old and current maps, content and discourse analysis of the linguistic landscape and city-text with a particular focus on place names as well as interviews and questionnaires focused on the knowledge and variant preferences of place names in selected villages in the two regions.
+A combination of research methods have been employed, i.e. analysis of place-name usage on old as well as on current maps, content and discourse analysis of the linguistic landscape and city-text with a particular focus on place names as well as interviews and questionnaires focused on the knowledge and variant preferences of place names in selected villages in the two regions.